RAustin2112/SQL_Rockbuster/README.md

 http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip

-The visualizations were all created usign Tableau.
+The visualizations were all created using Tableau.
 The following is a link to my Tableau visualizations.
 https://public.tableau.com/app/profile/ronda.austin/vizzes